W ild Service can support all of your green infrastructure needs with our team of experienced and suitably qualified ecologists.

 Green infrastructure describes all the natural features in urban and rural landscapes.
 It explains how they are connected and how their interconnectivity helps to deliver benefits for wildlife, people and the wider landscape.
-Natural features included in the definition of green infrastructure include natural and semi-natural areas, greenspace, parks, gardens, open space, green or wildlife corridors, rivers, canals, woodland, wetlands and various other sites of ecological value.
+Natural features included in the definition of green infrastructure include natural and semi-natural areas, greenspace, parks, gardens, open space, green or wildlife corridors, rivers, canals, woodland, wetlands and trees/hedgerows.

 Why is understanding green infrastructure important for developers?

-Planning policy requires that all new development schemes deliver a net biodiversity gain through ecological enhancement of the development site (National Planning Policy Framework, 2012); that you consider how your development will increase levels of health and wellbeing for existing and future communities; and finally how your scheme will improve the local economy by creating attractive places to live and work.
+P lanning policy requires that all new development schemes deliver a net biodiversity gain through ecological enhancement of the development site and that you consider how your development will increase levels of health and wellbeing for existing and future communities; and how your scheme will improve the local economy by creating attractive places to live and work.
 Wild Service can help you address each of these points by ensuring you design and deliver a high quality environment.

 Green Infrastructure Products

 ild Service can help you with your green infrastructure design and design appraisal.
 We can prepare bespoke Landscape and Ecological management plans that are tailored to meet the requirements of the project, while ensuring that habitats are maintained, created and managed to enhance the ecological value of a site.
 Such plans can also be used to inform Biodiversity Net Gain assessments, which is also something that our team can advise on.